gppfusco/mdw-api-registry/README.md

 Create a registry for all APIs from server.
   -c, --conf=<configurationFile>
                   Provide configuration file.
-  -f, --full      Specify if the full registry should be stored on file system.
+  -f, --full      Specify if the full registry should be stored on filesystem.
   -h, --help      Show this help message and exit.
-  -l, --light     Specify if only APIs should be stored on file system.
+  -l, --light     Specify if only APIs should be stored on filesystem.
   -r, --registry=<registryType>
                   Provide the registry type for APIs discovering.
 Example:
                     <OSBApiRegistry> <ESBApiRegistry>.